MPIBGC-TEE/persam/solids/soils/README.md

 - If you plan to prepare the solid samples at MPI-BGC, please contact Iris Kuhlmann (kuhlmann@bgc-jena.mpg.de) in advance and describe what you intend to do and the material you need.
 - Avoid plastic to store and handle material that will be analyzed for radiocarbon, as it would modify the isotopic signature.
+- Read the "Guideline for Sampling and Preparation" prepared by Iris Kuhlmann & Jessica Heublein (Protocols/Guideline_solid_preparation.pdf)
 - Label all samples including their ID, type of material, responsible person, country and sampling date.

 ## Drying
 If your analyses do not involve the field conditions, dry the soil at 40&deg;.
 It will facilitate the sieving and avoid the decomposition of the material.